michaelallen09/cyber-security-portfolio/Splunk_Deployment_Lab/README.md

 # Splunk Deployment Lab

 This project documents the deployment of a small-scale SIEM environment within a controlled virtual lab.
-The objective was to build a functional log ingestion pipeline using Splunk Enterprise and validate baseline monitoring capability before progressing to more advanced detection development.
+The objective was to build a working log collection setup using Splunk Enterprise and validate baseline monitoring capability.

 ---